Chern character for torsion-free ample groupoids: Generalized Chern character for ample groupoids

 \begin{definition} The \emph{Chern character} for the ample groupoid $G$ is defined as the map

 between simplicial objects in $\TopSpec$, obtained as the following composition

-where the first map is the standard inclusion $X\to X\wedge Y$, and the following equivalences are due to Corollary~\ref{cor:rat-map-spec-from-tot-disc-cpt}, the Chern-Dold equivalence in~\eqref{eq:chern-equiv}, and Proposition~\ref{prop:final-transfer}, in order from left to right. \end{definition}
+where the first map is the standard inclusion $X\to X\wedge Y$, and the following equivalences are due to~\eqref{eq:feid}, the Chern--Dold equivalence in~\eqref{eq:chern-equiv}, and Proposition~\ref{prop:final-transfer}, in order from left to right. \end{definition}

 Definition~\ref{def:mainch} is the Chern character of $G$ ``defined at the level of spectra'' that was promised in Theorem~\ref{thm:a-def-ch}.
-Notice that we don't need $G$ to be torsion-free to make this definition.
-For the Chern character of $G$ as a map of abelian groups, as stated in Theorem~\ref{thm:a-def-ch}, please see Corollary~\ref{cor:ch-ab} below.
+Notice that we do not need $G$ to be torsion-free to make this definition.

 \begin{proposition} We have the following isomorphism of abelian groups:

 \end{proposition}